Lookman: Fifa approves Leicester City forward’s switch from England to Nigeria

 In January 2020, Lookman put in place requirements to switch his international commitment to the Super Eagles.

-“Lookman has applied for the switch and all the documents are in order,” former technical assistant Tunde Adelakun told media per AOI.
+“Lookman has applied for the switch and all the documents are in order,” former technical assistant Tunde Adelakun told media, as per AOI.

 “It’s a positive step forward when he made his commitment to Nigeria and we are just waiting for a Fifa clearance.